elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/our_first_game.md

     div [] [ text "Elm Game Base" ]
 ```

-There are different conventions one can use to set up their Elm applications,
+There are different conventions for setting up Elm applications, but this is a
-but this is a minimal base application that I like to start with.
+minimal base application that I like to start with.

 We have all the things we need to get started:

 - minimal imports.
 - a `main` function to wire everything together.
-- an empty `Model` and `init` function.
+- an empty `Model` type and `init` function.
 - a default `update` function with a "NoOp" placeholder case that allows us
   to perform no operation.
 This may seem confusing at first, but it's helpful
   to have a default message to work with before we start updating our model.
 - an intitial `subscriptions` function that starts with `Sub.none`.
-- a simple `view` that contains a container `div` with some text that we can
+- a simple `view` with a container `div` and some text that we can see to
-  see to ensure that our application is working.
+  ensure that our application is working.

 ## Creating a Game Canvas